HaroldGueneau/td3-deep-reinforcement-learning/TD3/README.md

 ## Hyperparameters Calibration

 A simple hyperparameter optimization has been performed, a grid search on the learning rate for the three neural networks.
-With the current code, is is easy to perform an optimization on other hyperparameters if necessary.
+With the current code, it is easy to perform an optimization on other hyperparameters if necessary.

 ## Data Structure